The source code of all examples is included in the JDroidLib distribution.

 }

-void navigationEvent(GGNavigationEvent event)
+public void navigationEvent(GGNavigationEvent event)

 {

-showToast("Not implemented"
+showToast("Not implemented");

 }